-According to the University of Illinois, they have several life cycles happening at once.
+According to the University of Illinois, the brown scale has several life cycles happening at once.

-There will grown adults producing nymphs.
-At the same time, there will be nymphs in various stages, feeding on the plant.
+There will be grown adults producing nymphs.
+At the same time, there will be nymphs feeding on the plant in various stages.

 Female brown scales reproduce through parthenogenesis.
 This means they reproduce without fertilization from a male scale.